Power BI vs Excel: Which One Should You Take?

 Overview of Power BI's Features

-Power BI is a sophisticated business analytics service with a focus on interactive visualizations and business intelligence.
+Power BI is a sophisticated business analytics service focusing on interactive visualizations and business intelligence.
 It is purpose-built for data visualization, and its features differ significantly from Excel’s.

 Notable capabilities of Power BI include:

-• Data Connectivity: Power BI seamlessly connects to a wide range of data sources, including databases, cloud services, and Excel files.
+Data Connectivity: Power BI seamlessly connects to various data sources, including databases, cloud services, and Excel files.
 It can handle over 70 data connectors.

 When to Use Power BI